REG - 70.00.2 Data and Information Regulation

 4.1.
 NCCU University Authority and Rights

-The University has authority over use of the University's physical computer assets.
+The University has authority over the use of the University's physical computer assets.
 NCCU is the legal custodian of all University Data.

 4.2.
 Chancellor's Delegation of Responsibility